cxntered/HyDiscord/README.md

 HyDiscord should now be running.

-## Where can I invite the bot?
-You can invite the bot [here.](https://bit.ly/HyDiscord)

 ## Support
-If you have trouble with the bot, you can either open an issue on GitHub or join the HyDiscord discord server [here.](https://bit.ly/HyDiscordServer)
+If you have trouble with the bot, you can either open an issue on GitHub or join the HyDiscord server [here.](https://bit.ly/HyDiscordServer)

 ## License
 Please refer to the project's [license.](https://github.com/HyDiscord/HyDiscord/blob/master/LICENSE)

 ## Note
 HyDiscord is in no way affiliated with Hypixel Inc. or Hypixel Studios.